Alex-zh95/credit/README.md

     1. Start with some initial guess of asset volatility.
     2. Using this asset volatility, imply the asset price by solving the Merton model backwards.
 We perform this numerically.
     3. With a new vector of asset prices, update our guess of asset volatility.
 Repeat steps 2 and 3 until convergence.
-- The "Delta" of the option is the risk-neutral probability of default, which can be viewed as an insurance rate on line.
+- The "Delta" of the option is the risk-neutral probability of default, which can be viewed as an insurance rate on line (with risk-free discounting).

 Idea for this method of iteratively solving for implied asset volatility [here](https://www.bradfordlynch.com/blog/2017/05/20/ProbabilityOfDefault.html)